qiime2/template-repo/github_templates/templates/ISSUE_TEMPLATE/3-found-bug.md

 - OS: [e.g. macOS High Sierra]
 - QIIME 2 Release [e.g. 2018.6]

-**Additional context**
+**Questions**
+1. An enumerated list with any questions about the problem here.
+2. If not applicable, please delete this section.

+**Comments**
-Add any other context about the problem here.
+1. An enumerated list with any other context or comments about the problem here.
+2. If not applicable, please delete this section.

 **References**
 1. An enumerated list of links to relevant references, including forum posts, stack overflow, etc.